msladecek/inspector-tui/README.md

     |    red |         |  :one |
     |   blue |    sour |     2 |
     |        |   sweet | three |

+For a full list of viewer options, see the usage help message:

+    clojure -M:inspector --help

 ### Submit data using `tap>`